OpenEvalProject/evals/manuscripts/elife-69312/v2/manuscript.md

 Taken together, these data indicate that binding of cytosolic Ca2+ to EF hands of MICU subunits allosterically potentiates MCUcx currents.

-## MICUs regulate the open state probability of MCUcx channel
+### MICUs regulate the open state probability of MCUcx channel

 To investigate the mechanism by which Ca2+-bound MICU subunits potentiate ICa, we examined the activity of single MCUcx channels in inside-out (matrix-side out) IMM patches (Figure 4).
 Because the unitary MCUcx current (iCa via a single MCUcx channel) is very small if measured in physiological [Ca2+]i, it must be recorded at high [Ca2+]i = 105 mM to enable proper resolution (Kirichok et al., 2004).
 As desired for this experiment, using this [Ca2+]i, the EF hand domains of the MICU subunits are fully saturated with Ca2+.

 ![Figure 4.](https://cdn.elifesciences.org/articles/69312/elife-69312-fig4-v2.jpg)

-**Figure 4.:** 2+ is decreased in MICU1-KO.(A and B) MCU single-channel Ca2+ currents (iCa) from inside-out IMM patches in WT (A) and MICU1-KO (B), recorded at indicated potentials in symmetrical 105 mM Ca2+, and low-pass filtered at 0.3 kHz for display purposes.
+**Figure 4.:** (A and B) MCU single-channel Ca2+ currents (iCa) from inside-out IMM patches in WT (A) and MICU1-KO (B), recorded at indicated potentials in symmetrical 105 mM Ca2+, and low-pass filtered at 0.3 kHz for display purposes.
 Arrows indicate closed-state level, and downward deflections are the open-state events.
 Multiple subconductance levels are clearly visible at −80 and −120 mV.
 (C–E) Single-channel amplitudes (C), open probability (Po) (D), and time-averaged unitary current (E) (see Methods) in WT and MICU1-KO at indicated potentials.
-Data shown as mean ± SEM; unpaired t-test, two-tailed, n = 5–6.Figure 4—source data 1.Figure 4.
+Data shown as mean ± SEM; unpaired t-test, two-tailed, n = 5–6.

 MCUcx exhibits multiple levels of single channel conductance (Figure 4A–C; Kirichok et al., 2004).
 The sub-conductances can be observed at all tested voltages (−40,–80, and −120 mV), but their resolution improves as the transmembrane voltage, and the amplitude of single-channel currents increase.
 It is clear that the open probability (Po) of the MCUcx is increased by the hyperpolarization of the IMM as was also shown previously (Kirichok et al., 2004).
 At −120 mV there are full-sized stochastic openings of MCUcx as well as sub-conductance openings at ~80% and ~60% of the amplitude of the fully open iCa (Figure 4A–C).
 Because similar amplitude levels were observed in all the patches, we conclude that these events represent genuine sub-conductances in the MCUcx channel.